MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/design-area/management-application-environments.md

 :::image type="content" source="./media/sub-organization.png" alt-text="Diagram that shows an example of an optimal management group hierarchy." lightbox="./media/sub-organization.png":::

 In practice, you can use any number and type of phased environment.
-This article references the following phased environments:
+This article references the following phased environments.

 Environment | Description | Management group
 ---|---|---|
 **Sandbox** |  The environment that's used for rapid innovation of prototypes but not production-bound configurations | Sandbox management group
 **Development** |  The environment that's used to build potential release candidates | Archetype management group, like _corp_ or _online_
 **Test** | The environment that's used to perform testing, including unit testing, user acceptance testing, and quality assurance testing | Archetype management group, like _corp_ or _online_
-**Production** | The environment that's used to deliver value to workload customers | Archetype management group, like _corp_ or _online_
+**Production** | The environment that's used to deliver value to customers | Archetype management group, like _corp_ or _online_

-For more information, see the videos [Handling dev/test/prod for application workloads](https://youtu.be/8ECcvTxkrJA) and [How many subscriptions should I use in Azure?](https://youtu.be/R-5oeguxFpo)
+For more information, see the videos [Handling development, testing, and production environments for application workloads](https://youtu.be/8ECcvTxkrJA) and [How many subscriptions should I use in Azure?](https://youtu.be/R-5oeguxFpo)

 ## Environments, subscriptions, and management groups

 As a prerequisite to this section, see [Resource organization design area](resource-org.md).

 You must properly organize your subscriptions when you adopt Azure landing zone practices.
 Ideally, each application environment should have its own subscription.
-This method provides security and policy controls that keep the environments isolated, and it keeps potential problems contained to one environment.
+This method provides security and policy controls that keep the environments isolated.
+It contains potential problems to one environment.

 Separate subscriptions have the same policies on the archetype level.
 If needed, application owners can assign subscription-specific policies to enforce application and environment-specific behavior.